fbpx

 Most purchase contracts has a mortgage contingency allowing for a buyer to receive mortgage commitment by a certain date.
 If mortgage commitment is not obtained by that date, then the buyer can void the contract with no recourse to them.

-Your mortgage commitment is a formal letter from the bank committing to lend you money under certain conditions, for a period of time.
+Your mortgage commitment is a formal letter from the bank committing to lend you money under certain conditions, for some time.

 Once you say you are all set on your mortgage, you are fully committed to close and if you should default all your deposit money is at risk.